 - 1. In the administration interface, go to IPv6 Router Advertisements - 2.
-Click Add. - 3.
-Select an interface connected to the network where the router should advertise. - 4.
-Double-click Prefix and type the IPv6 prefix (subnet address).
+Click the link Click to configure manually. - 3.
+Click Add. - 4.
+Select an interface connected to the network where the router should advertise. - 5.
+Double-click in the Prefix column and type the IPv6 prefix (subnet address). - 6.
+Double-click in the Prefix length column and type the number of bits of IPv6 address that defines the prefix. - 7.
+Click Apply.